How should state policy makers respond to self-driving vehicles, like this Audi TTS?

 But I am still forced to wonder, if so much was accomplished with only $10 million, what could be done with just one tenth of NASA's budget?

-Rhetoric from Iranhas been alarming.
+Whether Iranian President Mahmoud Ahmadinejad was democratically elected or divinely selected, his rule must be respected.
+Rhetoric from Iran has been alarming.
 Israel understandably fears being attacked, based on Mahmoud Ahmadinejad's talk in 2005 about"wiping the state of Israel off the map".
 This fear has nurtured a hawkish philosophy of pre-emptive invasion, "if necessary", by many Israeli and Republican leaders.

 Indeed, the Iranians have kept secrets about their nuclear program—evidenced by the recent revelation of an undisclosed uranium-enrichment site, outside the holy city of Qom.
 Furthermore, it seems clear that Iran has the technical data to make a nuclear bomb, while Iranian leaders claim otherwise.